apolloapi/modsysML/README.md

 ## Why Apollo API?

-Before Apollo, integrating AI models and building automated workflows could be time-consuming and complex, with Apollo, teams can simplify and accelerate the process, making it easier to deploy AI models, sync data, and develop insights in minutes.
+Before Apollo, integrating AI models and building automated workflows could be time-consuming, with Apollo, you can simplify and accelerate the process, making it easier to deploy AI models, sync data, and develop insights in minutes.

 ## 🚀 Interesting, how can I try it?